 - 1. In the Network view, to edit the properties of a relationship, select a node in the canvas. - In the relationships panel, hover over a relationship, click the More Actions icon, and then select Edit.
 The Edit Relationship panel opens. - 3.
-Optionally, edit the relationship fields. - Note: Your MDM administrator configures the available relationship fields for the relationship.
-Contact your MDM administrator to change the fields. - 4.
-Optionally, edit the start date or end date of the relationship. - Click Apply.
+Optionally, edit the relationship fields.

+Note: Your MDM administrator configures the available relationship fields for the relationship.
+Contact your MDM administrator to change the fields.

+- 4. Optionally, edit the start date or end date of the relationship. - 5.
+Click Apply.

-Viewing Records from the Network View
+Opening Related Records from the Network View

-You can open a record in the entity tab to view the record details.
+You can open a record to view the details of the record.